 You can’t throw a hot dog bun without hitting a lobster roll in town these days.
 But not everyone can afford this pricey, posh sandwich.
 Enter the New England-style prawn roll.
-We spent about $30 on the ingredients for four of these rolls ― the minimum price of one decent lobster roll in a restaurant.
+We spent about $30 on the ingredients for four of these rolls ― the minimum price of one good lobster roll in a restaurant.
 This isn’t some poor knock-off of the lobster roll, but a dish in its own right.
 You’ll see it on the menus of upscale seafood shacks across Maine.
 When cooked right, fresh prawn meat can be almost as sweet and delicate as lobsters’.
 That’s why it’s important to poach the prawns rather than boil the life out of them.
 The rest is simple: a generously buttered, griddled hot dog bun (no need for artisanal dough; Gardenia works just fine) and a bit of mayo.

 400g tiger prawns, shelled and deveined (buy about double the weight with shell on)